vishvAsa/notes/content/history/paganology/Aryan/indo-iranian/indo-aryan/persons/brAhma/sage-bloodlines/ajJNAta-gotrAH.md

 ## tenAli rAma
 [tenAli rAma](http://en.wikipedia.org/wiki/Tenali_Ramakrishna)-kRShNa, clever jester at the court of kRSHNadEvarAya.

-## ettUr lakshmIkumAra tAtAchArya
-Raja guru of King Venkata I of Vijayanagara, established numerous Anna Chatrams, sponsored the marriage expenses of thousands of poor couples, earned the title kotikanyadanam,  veda-marga-pratisthapanacharya & Ubhayavedanta-sthapanacharya; author of works of high philosophy like the Sattvika Brahma Vidya Vilasa & bhakti poems like the Panduranga Mahatmya to Vittala of Pandharpur, set up schools for scholars & very ably managed temple funds.

-## vallabhAchArya
-great debator, fine poet.

-## venkaTAdhvarin
-(1600s of the common era), as has [been said](http://manasataramgini.wordpress.com/2012/04/06/some-maxims-of-venkatadhvarin/)\- "a shrauta ritualist, keen observer of humanity, master poet, proponent of vishiShTAdvaita and shrIvaiShNava bigot".

-## samartha rAmadAsa
-bold spiritual and practical [inspirer](http://manasataramgini.wordpress.com/2004/05/23/sant-ramadas-letter-to-sambhaji/) of shivAji.
-(Letter to sambhAjI [KC](http://kalchiron.blogspot.com/2014/06/advice-by-ramdas-swamy-to-sambhaji.html).)

 ## Brahmendra Swami
 the Guru of Shahu, of Bajirao, of Chimaji, of the Angres and thousands of the rank and file.
 The Swami had practiced severe austerities in his early life and developed wonderful Yogic powers, as of going into samadhic trance for a full month every year and living buried underground during that period, traveled far and wide, like Ramdas.
 He inspired the marATha-s to curb the siddis.

 ## nAgesha-bhaTTa
 who achieved great heights in vyAkaraNa (occasionally disagreeing with patanjali) despite a hunchback handicap.

-## shivAnanda
-as a representative of a [great clan of mantravAdin](http://manasataramgini.wordpress.com/2009/04/26/a-famous-clan-of-mantravadin-s/)-s, who assisted and were patronized by bundela-s and rAjA of bikAner, who produced works ranging from Ayurveda, grammar, nIti and tantra.

-## nIlakaNTha dIxita
-sAmavedin bhAradvAja, whose insightful and brilliant mind shines through in works like kali-viDambana, minister of tirumala-nAyaka, who very respectfully acknowledged his uncle appayya's stationary earth error \[[TW](https://twitter.com/blog_supplement/status/878469240298381313)\].

-## tyAgarAja
-karNATaka-sangItakAra, who overcame great family opposition and produced his beautiful work.

-## ramaNa maharShi
-whose questioning ('nAn yAr?') brought stunning and lasting peace to many.

-## kAvyakaNTha gaNapati shAstrI
-great sage, composer in both vaidika and classical samskRta.

 ## naTTi venkaTa shAstrin
 the stammering savant, an excellent teacher and rAma-bhakta, organizing annual feasts with donations, who relied on dAna, a repository of brAhmaNya and akAnxA. \[[P17](http://prekshaa.in/natti-shastri-the-uncelebrated-life-of-the-stammering-guru-rama-coronation-dvg-kannada-sanskrit-telugu-vedic-education-frugal-living-piety-ramayana-jnapaka-chitrashale/#.Wd1GRnCDNhE)\]